fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 **C#** is a proprietary programming language that is developed by the Microsoft Corporation.
 Some C# compilers are proprietary, others are not.
 It is very popular, according to [TIOBE][1].
 Microsoft employees started its development in the late 1990s, for the purpose of it being used in their .NET framework.
 In its early days it was said to be very similar to Java, although since then the two have become increasingly different to one another.

 ### D
-**D**, a member of the C programming language family, is a free and open-source programming language, that is essentially like a more feature-packed, modern version of C++, with support for extra paradigms, automatic memory management and syntactic sugar (to make the language more human-readable).
+**D**, a member of the C programming language family, is a free and open-source programming language, that is essentially like a more feature-packed, modern version of C++, with support for extra programming paradigms, automatic memory management and syntactic sugar (to make the language more human-readable).

 ### Fortran
-**Fortran** is a programming language first developed in 1957 by [John Backus](https://en.wikipedia.org/wiki/John_Backus) (1924-2007), specifically suited for the purpose of numerical calculations and scientific computing.
+**Fortran** is the eldest high-level programming language and was first developed in 1957 by [John Backus](https://en.wikipedia.org/wiki/John_Backus) (1924-2007), specifically suited for the purpose of numerical calculations and scientific computing.
 A program written in Fortran is used to test the performance of computers for the TOP500 list.

 ### Go
 **Go**, or **golang**, is a programming language, initially developed by [Google](https://en.wikipedia.org/wiki/Google) employees, [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) (one of the original developers of Research Unix at Bell Labs).